 - is unable, due to a disability or their state of health, to continue their work and after completing retraining or ongoing training the employer offers them a new job; or

 - before starting work the employee had been registered as unemployed for at least 12 months and now needs to develop their working knowledge and skills./eng/content/employers/labour-market-training

-On 1 July 2016, the procedure for the compensation of social tax by the state for a person with decreased working ability will change.
-An employer who employs an employee with decreased working ability (who is established as having partial or no working ability or at least 40% permanent incapacity for work) can apply for a social tax incentive from the Unemployment Insurance Fund.
+On 1 July 2016, the procedure for the compensation of social tax by the state for a person with decreased work capability will change.
+An employer who employs an employee with decreased work capability (who is established as having partial or no work capability or at least 40% permanent incapacity for work) can apply for a social tax incentive from the Unemployment Insurance Fund.